 This section covers cancer that begins in or on the penis.
 Learn about cancer that starts in the testicles in a separate section of this website.

 The next section in this guide is Statistics.
-It helps explain the number of men who are diagnosed with this disease and general survival rates.
-You may use the menu to choose a different section to read in this guide.
+It helps explain the number of people who are diagnosed with penile cancer and general survival rates.
+Use the menu to choose a different section to read in this guide.